Mini Beachcomber

 The MINI Beachcomber is a concept car presented by Mini at the 2010 North American International Auto Show as a preview of the Countryman crossover.

 The Beachcomber has an open body concept, which according to the brand is supposed to offer an ultimate expression of freedom in a car.
 The concept is also a comeback to the Mini Moke, which was a symbol of adventurous motoring back in the 1960s.

-The Mini concept comes with a newly developed all-wheel drive drivetrain and several body elements which serve to make the car extra-strong and robust and also to give it an elevated seating position.
+The Mini concept comes with a newly developed all-wheel drivetrain and several body elements which serve to make the car extra-strong, robust and to also give it an elevated seating position.